ByteDance announces IPO for TikTok Global | DW | 21.09.2020

 TikTok Global, the firm that is to control US operations of the video app TikTok, will launch an initial public offering, China's ByteDance has announced.
 It said the move is intended to increase transparency.

-TikTok Global, a new company to be launched to allow the popular Chinese video sharing app to continue operations in the US, plans to launch an initial public offering (IPO), TikTok parent company ByteDance announced in a statement shared Monday, according to news agency Reuters.
+TikTok Global, a new company to be launched to allow the popular Chinese video sharing app to continue operations in the US, plans to launch an initial public offering (IPO), TikTok parent company ByteDance announced in a statement shared Monday, news agency Reuters reported.

 It said the move is intended to enhance corporate governance and transparency.